CLI Commands Comprehensive Reference

 Available Bundles:

-Use ./capcat list bundles to see all available bundles.
+Use capcat list bundles to see all available bundles.

 Predefined Bundles:

-• tech - Technology news (ieee, mashable, gizmodo)
+• tech - Technology news (ieee, mashable)

 • techpro - Advanced tech news (hn, lb, iq)